Overseas Highway, mile by mile: Plan your Florida Keys itinerary

 21.0 — KAYAK.
 Cudjoe Gardens Marina, where you can rent kayaks and/or join guided kayak tours.

 21.0 — KAYAK.
 Follow Blimp Road all the way to the end on the Gulf side (north side of U.S. 1).
 There is a launch ramp you can use for easy access to backcountry islands, such as Tarpon Belly Key, once home to a shrimp farm.
-(Blimp Road is named for “Fat Albert,” the Air Force surveillance blimp that was scheduled to be taken down on March 15, 2013.)
+(Blimp Road is named for “Fat Albert,” the Air Force surveillance blimp that was taken down in 2013.)

 20.2 — Bow Channel Bridge to Sugarloaf Key.

 20.0 — Sugarloaf Key RV Park.
 Reserve your campsite at this private campground through ReserveAmerica.

 20.0 — Mangrove Mama’s.
 Popular roadside eatery on Bayside.
 Cracked conch and conch chowder, along with healthy serving of Keys atmosphere.

 19.5 — Bike Trail.
 Paved bike path follows Crange Boulevard (Bayside) all the way to the bay.

 19.0 — KAYAK.
 Sugarloaf Sound.
 Oceanside, near yellow traffic barrier, there’s a short path to the launch site.

 17.7 — Sugarloaf Lodge and Tiki Bar — Laid back, this circular open-air bar is shaded by a palm-frond umbrella and overlooks a tranquil beach and bay.